19 September 2011

 Proof by Leslie Peppers

 The lawn service came this morning.
 After they left there was a rain shower which meant the grass would be very green.
 I flipped the switch that raises the storm shutters to admire the property.
 As I stood at the window I made my way along the grounds to the sculpture in the back right corner.
-When I saw it I thought “What is on the sculpture?” and then I begin to laugh like I am an insane person as my heart rate increases while going into complete and utter denial.
+When I saw it I thought, “What is on the sculpture?” and then I begin to laugh like I am an insane person as my heart rate increases while going into complete and utter denial.
 I get my binoculars and go back to the window.
 After I focus them there is no denying that a dead rattlesnake is indeed lying on the sculpture.
 While I am swaying and wrapping my mind around what I have just seen I think how bizarre and why would they do that.

 Then I freeze.
 With the knowledge the owner of the lawn service is from Mexico and most of the men on his crew’s are as well I know the answer; it is a warning sign.
 I grab the phone and call Alex who is the owner and tell him there is a dead rattlesnake on the sculpture and I need him to call the foreman of the crew to find out the details and call me back.
 Two minutes later he calls and is speaking very fast.
 “This is Alex.
 I spoke to my man and he said tell the Lady be very careful, very dangerous.”
 Then he starts speaking in Spanish which means he is quite upset.
 I do not speak Spanish but I do know a few words and I catch "muchos diablos" which means many devils and "machete", a broad bladed sword.
-He finally takes a breath and I ask “Alex, what are you trying to tell me?”
-He sighs and says “Two of my men were trimming at the rocks and all of a sudden many many rattlesnakes came out from under the rocks.
+He finally takes a breath and I ask, “Alex, what are you trying to tell me?”
+He sighs and says, “Two of my men were trimming at the rocks and all of a sudden many many rattlesnakes came out from under the rocks.
 Do not go back there, ever and be very careful when outside, they are very dangerous.
 My men will keep machetes in their belts.”

 This creates a vivid image.
 I tell him not to worry I will not go to the back and explain to him that snakes think vibrating ground means there could be a cave-in and they will flee from underground.
 He told me he did not know that.
-I say “The man on the lawn mower must have gotten close to those men and caused all the snakes to come out.
+I say, “The man on the lawn mower must have gotten close to those men and caused all the snakes to come out.
 You need to tell your men this and in the meantime I am going to make some calls.”
 After we ended the call I shivered and continued to do so for hours to the point my skin tingled.
-I will walk around outside in what is referred to in Texas as high dollar tall shaft cowboy boots from this day forward.
+I will walk around outside in what is referred to in Texas as high dollar tall shaft cowboy boots and will from this day forward.

 4 May 2017